chevereto/v3-docs/setup/installer.md

 The Installer is a single PHP file that downloads, extracts and install Chevereto.
 You can [download](https://chevereto.com/download/file/installer) it and execute it anywhere you want to install Chevereto.

-You can learn more about it at [chevereto/installer](https://github.com/chevereto/installer) and [chevereto/installer-source](https://github.com/chevereto/installer-source)
+You can learn more about it at [chevereto/installer](https://github.com/chevereto/installer) which is build from [chevereto/installer-source](https://github.com/chevereto/installer-source)

 ## How it Works